 In 2008 the Kansas Court of Appeals in State v Moore, 174 P3d 899 (2008) considered a vagueness-based appeal from a conviction for possession of a “dangerous knife.”
-The item in question was a hybrid knife / hair-comb with the handle of the comb also serving as a handle for the knife.
+The item in question was a hybrid knife/hair comb with the handle of the comb also serving as a handle for the knife.
 The defendant, or person in possession of the knife, was a prior felon stopped for a traffic violation.
-On appeal the defendant urged, unsuccessfully, for the court to accept the reasoning of the Nevada Supreme Court in the Bradvica case mentioned above.
-The Kansas Court pursued a circuitous examination of law which relied upon similarities between “deadly weapon” and dangerous in finding that the statute was not vague.
+On appeal, the defendant urged, unsuccessfully, for the court to accept the reasoning of the Nevada Supreme Court in the Bradvica case mentioned above.
+The Kansas Court pursued a circuitous examination of the law which relied upon similarities between “deadly weapon” and dangerous in finding that the statute was not vague.

 The trial judge should have elaborated more fully on the meaning of “dangerous knife” by giving guidelines or standards to the jury for reaching a proper conclusion. (italics supplied for emphasis)

 The Court did not hold that “dangerous knife” was vague.
 It remanded the case for retrial and invited the trial judge to, in effect, legislate.